jamiehenzy/Genome-analysis_UNIX_HPC/README.md

 + README file describes contents and any other information useful to the "user"
 + Assignments are user-friendly: hash-commented and extraneous output deleted
 + Assignments are complete

+Upon successful completion of this module, you'll be able to add to the skills section of your resumé: "Basic UNIX/Linux command-line proficiency"!